 Port Everglades would like to thank our customers, tenants and Broward County residents and visitors for their patience and cooperation during these difficult times.

-To help keep our cruise guests informed, we have provided direct links to various agencies and cruise lines' travel advisory pages.
+To help keep Port users, tenants, Port staff and residents informed, we have provided direct links to various agencies with helpful information:

 Centers for Disease Control Orders